WaylandM/fly-food-robot/docs/02-grbl.md

 </div>

 5. Compile and upload Grbl to your Arduino.
  * Connect your computer directly to the Arduino using the USB cable.
 Unplug the USB cable from the raspberry pi and plug it into your computer.
-Remember to reconnect the raspberry pi to the Arduino after you have finished configuring Grbl.
+Remember to reconnect the raspberry pi to the Arduino after you have finished configuring Grbl (figure \@ref(fig:laptop2arduino)).

 <div class="figure" style="text-align: center">
 <img src="images/laptop_connected_to_arduino.jpg" alt="Laptop connected directly to Arduino" width="75%" />